 Unfortunately, few people are aware that these bailouts have been going on for years and have increased in size since 1971.
 In the 1980s the bank bailouts were only in the millions.
 By the 1990s, the bank bailouts were in the billions.
 After 2007, the bailouts became international and are now measured in the trillions.

-What we are actually witnessing now is not democracy.
-It is in fact an all pervading crony capitalism masquerading as democracy.
+What we are actually witnessing now is not a democracy.
+It is, in fact, an all-pervading crony capitalism masquerading as democracy.
 One may wonder what actually crony capitalism is.
 According to Wikipedia, the free encyclopedia, crony capitalism is an economic system characterized by close, mutually advantageous relationships between business leaders and government officials.
 The definition hits the nail on the head.

-On December 7, 2016 the well-known financial daily, The Economic Times, reported that the Minister of State for Finance, Santosh Kumar Gangwar, in a written replay in the Rajya Sabha, stated that the Public Sector Banks (PSBs) have written off Rs.
+On December 7, 2016, the well-known financial daily, The Economic Times, reported that the Minister of State for Finance, Santosh Kumar Gangwar, in a written reply in the Rajya Sabha, stated that the Public Sector Banks (PSBs) have written off Rs.
 1.54 lakh crore of bad loans between April 2013 and June 2016.

 The massive debt write offs raise many questions such as.